jadeproulx/jadeproulx.github.io/research/index.md

 ---

 ## Development of light-based combination treatments for microbial control on cheese surface

-I am currently completing my Master's thesis under the supervision of [<span style="color:green">Dr. Carmen Moraru</span>](http://blogs.cornell.edu/morarulab/) in the area of Food Safety Engineering.
-My work involves analyzing how different treatment conditions and process parameters influence the effectiveness of energy efficient non-thermal treatments such as **Pulsed Light** and **LED blue light** on **cheese** surface.
+My graduate work as a Masters student involves analyzing how different treatment conditions and process parameters influence the effectiveness of energy efficient non-thermal treatments such as **Pulsed Light** and **LED blue light** on **cheese** surface.
 <a href="http://jadeproulx.com/research/pulsedlight"><span style="color:green">Learn more</span></a>